MateuszPuchacz/retail_sales_data_etl_automation/README.md

 ## 3. Architecture Overview

-The solution is built around a centralized Power Query ETL framework designed to automate weekly retail data preparation.
+The solution is built around a reusable Power Query ETL workflow that automates weekly retail data preparation.
 All transformation logic is maintained within a single Excel workbook, while source files and supplementary reference datasets are stored separately.
-This architecture allows business users to replace source files and refresh the entire workflow without modifying transformation logic.
+The workflow was designed to be easily deployed across multiple retail departments.
+After initial configuration, users only need to replace source files and refresh the workbook to generate updated reporting data without modifying any transformation steps.

 ## Project Structure